tnebooks/12th-physics/content.en/docs/electrostatics/electrostatic-potential-and-potential-energy.md

 ![Figure 1.27 Equipotential surface for uniform electric field](a20.png)

-For a uniform electric field, the equipotential surfaces form a set of planes normal to the electric field \(\bar{E}\).
+For a uniform electric field, the equipotential surfaces form a set of planes normal to the electric field \(\vec{E}\).

 ### Properties of equipotential surfaces